 5. Leave the sneakers at home… unless they have heels or are Converse (or you’re headed to the gym)

 If you want to know how to look French, leave your sneakers in your closet unless you’re at the gym.
 While I don’t care if I run to the grocery store in sneakers, just be advised that the French rarely, if ever, do this.
 Unless the sneakers are “cool.”
 The French love Chuck Taylors in all kinds of colors.
 Adults, like well into their 40s, wear this Converse footwear staple and it kind of baffles me.
 They’re not attractive, offer no support and really don’t look chic to me.
-But hey, to each his/her own.
+But hey, to each his/her own… if you want to look French, wear ’em.
 And sneakers with heels are all over the place and very “in” right now.
 I just don’t get it.

 6. Take an extra two minutes to assess your outfit.

 Before you walk out the door, look in the mirror.
 Does your hair need to be smoothed?
 Do you need to add/take off an accessory (remember #2 above)?
 What’s on your feet?
 Give yourself a once over and then walk out that door with confidence.

 Got it?
 Feeling good about how to look French?
 This goes without saying, but the above list on French style is based on my observations and are just generalities.
 Not all French people follow these dressing conventions and nor should you.

 Above all, remember to be yourself and rock your own style regardless of your nationality or where you live!
 If learning how to look French is important, go for it!